chaovanyi/volleyball_event_spotting/volli_result.md

 - Spatial localization now **exceeds the tennis FPN3 baseline (0.775)** and is within ~0.04 of the tennis FPN4 best (0.829); median ball error ≈ 5.1 px (tennis 5.7 px / 4.1 px).
 - Temporal Macro-F1 (0.906) still trails tennis (0.94–0.95) — the next lever.
+- **E6 (ball-presence / off-frame handling): neutral on Spatial F1** (0.7875 ≈ E3's 0.790).
+  Absent-ball events are rare *at event frames* (~26 of ~3150), so the event-conditioned metric can't reward abstention; the presence head never learned a usable present/absent split (correct-abstain stayed 0).
+It still cleans up per-frame ball tracking in the viz, which this metric doesn't measure.
+Conclusion: presence is a dead end for Spatial F1.
+- **E7 (native 398×224 resolution): lifts temporal, spatial competitive** (in progress).
+  Temporal Macro reached **0.915** (best of all runs) and Micro **0.944**; spatial is on par with E3 so far (best 0.769 @ep24, still climbing, oscillates 0.63↔0.77).
+Higher resolution clearly helps event detection; its spatial verdict awaits the run's later-epoch peak.

 **Answer to "why did the method work for tennis but not volleyball on spatial?"** Two volley-specific issues, both now fixed: (1) training diverged before the backbone could